airswap/airswap-about/protocols/light.md

 }
 ```

-The above request can be made using curl for testing.
+A response looks like the [example](https://docs.airswap.io/protocols/light#example) above.
+This request can be made using curl for testing.

 ```sh
 curl -H 'Content-Type: application/json' \